-You may submit up to ten projects.
-All ten projects should be included in one multiple-page PDF file, which includes: 1. appropriate visual documentation of the project; 2. project title, date, client (if relevant), and dimensions or duration; 3. your role/contribution to the project if the project was a collaborative group project; 4. any pertinent and relevant project description/ information.
+You may submit up to 8 projects.
+All projects should be included in one multiple-page PDF file, which includes: 1. appropriate visual documentation of the project; 2. project title, date, client (if relevant), and dimensions or duration; 3. your role/contribution to the project if the project was a collaborative group project; 4. any pertinent and relevant project description/ information.
 Time-based projects should be referenced in the PDF described above.
 Total time for all real-time projects should not exceed 9 minutes.
 Depending on the nature of the project, we suggest documentation for any one project should not exceed 3 minutes in length (you may include clips rather than the entire piece).
 Along with the visual portfolio you should upload your Statement of Interest and résumé each as a separate PDF.

 SlideRoom charges a $10 transaction fee, payable by credit card before submitting your application.